Mating parabolic rational maps with Hecke groups: Abstract

 \section{Abstract}

 We prove that any degree $d$ rational map having a parabolic fixed point of multiplier $1$ with a fully invariant and simply connected immediate basin of attraction is mateable with the Hecke group $\mathcal H_{d+1}$, with the mating realized by an algebraic correspondence.
-This solves the parabolic version of the Bullett-Freiberger Conjecture from 2003 on mateability between rational maps and Hecke groups.
+This confirms the parabolic version of a conjecture on mateability between rational maps and Hecke groups made in \cite{BF1}.
 The proof is in two steps.
 The first is the construction of a pinched polynomial-like map which is a mating between a parabolic rational map and a parabolic circle map associated to the Hecke group.
 The second is lifting this pinched polynomial-like map to an algebraic correspondence via a suitable branched covering.